Combat Operator Podcast and the Civilian Surge for Afghanistan

 “Nearly every observer of Afghanistan, from the most senior U.S. military officers to Washington think tank analysts and everyone in between, agrees that stability in that country demands a multipronged approach involving the military, diplomatic efforts and economic assistance.
 Having spent nearly the past five years as the senior career officer responsible for U.S. economic assistance to Afghanistan, I agree with those in the military who have said that 80 percent of the struggle for Afghanistan is about reconstruction and sustainable economic development and only 20 percent about military operations.
 In the face of a heightened Taliban insurgency, the U.S. military has changed its tactics.
 But if civilian U.S. agencies do not change the ways they deliver economic assistance, they jeopardize their chances for success and risk alienating the Afghan people.”

-He is spot on with this assessment I would judge that he is around six years late but better late than never.
+He is spot on with this assessment.
+I would judge that he is around six years late, but better late than never.
 He then goes on to discuss the ramifications to the morale of the American people if, given relaxed security standards, Foreign Service Officers get killed in the line of duty.
 What???
-Let me answer that question free of charge.
-The American public doesn’t even know what a Foreign Service Officer is and they could give a hoot if a few buy the farm in Afghanistan.
-You have already lost men in Iraq and that caused no detectable disturbance in the body politic.
-One of those lost was a friend of mine the embassy security force camp in Kabul is named after him and although his loss was a tragedy for his family and friends (and the Department of State RSO program because he was one of their best) it did not cause the slightest ripple on the consciousness of the American public.
-My friend, Steve Sullivan was killed by a VBIED in Mosul along with three Blackwater contractors.
-State Department and contractor casualties are not the same as military casualties because the main stream media doesn’t treat them the same.
-You won’t see our names in memorial on the Sunday talk shows or on PBS nor will you see our numbers included in the national dialogue.
-There is also a new administration taking office which will change the tone and tenor of media coverage 180 degrees for reasons too obvious to even mention.
-I do not believe for a second with the concern that FSO casualties will in any way affect (or even register with) the will of the American people to continue our efforts in Afghanistan.
+The American public doesn’t even know what a Foreign Service Officer is, and they couldn’t give a hoot if a few buy the farm in Afghanistan.
+You have already lost men in Iraq, and that caused no detectable disturbance in the body politic.
+My friend, FSO Steve Sullivan, was killed by a VBIED in Mosul along with three Blackwater contractors.
+State Department and contractor casualties are not the same as military casualties because the mainstream media doesn’t treat them the same.
+You won’t see our names in memorials on Sunday talk shows or PBS, or our numbers included in the national dialogue.

 Mr. Ward concludes his article with this paragraph: